From Tuesday 22 September, there will be new coronavirus restrictions for Warrington.

-There are many reasons why a parent may be unable to look after their child full time, such as:
+There are many reasons why a parent may be unable to look after their child full time.

-If we think that a placement is unsuitable, and the child cannot be returned to the parents, then we would have to decide what action to take to safeguard the child's welfare.
-This may include providing support to the carer, but may also, in some circumstances, mean taking the child into care.
+If we think that a placement is unsuitable, and the child cannot return to their parents or carers, then we would have to decide what action to take to safeguard the child's welfare.
+This may include providing support to the carer, but may also, in some circumstances, mean taking the child into our care.

 This is such an important issue, that any professionals working with families also have a responsibility to notify us of any private fostering arrangements they become aware of.

 You can find out more information about these legal responsibilities through the national private fostering website.